ChagaiLevi/Calculator/README.md

 Note that I used eval() to calculate the exercises.

-I use the following languages
+I used the following languages

 1. HTML.